 The focal point of the campus is a two-block mall which links classroom and administrative buildings with the multipurpose University Center.
 North of the mall lies residence halls, the student health center, the Kachel Fieldhouse, the Williams Physical Education and Recreation Center, and the 12,500 seat Perkins Stadium.
 To the west is the Center of the Arts and the Young Auditorium which serves as a regional cultural center.

 Graduate Education.
 Until the early 1960s, UW-Whitewater had only offered undergraduate degrees.
 In response to societal needs for greater specialization and increased education in the professional work force, graduate programs were initiated at the University of Wisconsin-Whitewater in the early 1960s.
-Since then, UW-Whitewater has granted 15,138 master’s degrees.
-It is presently the third largest graduate school in the UW System with 1,415 students enrolled during the fall of 2011.
+Since then, UW-Whitewater has granted 15,138 // changed number NE told by SG 2/21/08 ?> master’s degrees.
+It is presently the third largest graduate school in the UW System with 1,279 students enrolled during the fall of 2012.